Wallen-github/PolyhedronAsteroid/README.md

 $$

 # III Flyby Orbit

 From the known knowledge, we have the Geocentric hyperbolic orbit elements $\sigma_G$.
 We need to transport it to the Apophis's center mass frame $\mathbf{r}_0$ .

 $$\sigma_G \Rightarrow \mathbf{R}_G \Rightarrow \mathbf{r}_0$$

 The intermediate variable $\mathbf{R}_G$ is the asteroid's vector at the Earth Center Inertial Coordinates (ECI).
-We have the equation
+We have the equation.

 $$\mathbf{r_0}=-\mathbf{R}_G$$